 Past leadership roles also include: board member of the Delaware River City Corporation, The Enterprise Center and chair of the Board for Freedom Theatre.

-Dowd-Burton has received numerous awards and acknowledgments including: a 2016 Citation from Mayor Jim Kenney and the Philadelphia Commerce Department; induction into the Drexel 100 Alumni Hall of Fame 2015; Asian-American Chamber of Commerce Small Business Champion 2015; U.S. Small Business Administration Minority Business Champion of the Year Award 2013; the Women’s Business Enterprise Council of PA-DE-sNJ Shining Star Award; featured in the LeBow MBA marketing promotion, “Dedicated, Driven and Decisive”; Drexel University Harriet E. Worrell Award; Philadelphia Business Journal Woman of Distinction Award; two Rohm and Haas Vice President’s Awards; The Philadelphia Bowl presented by Mayor W. W. Goode; Drexel University Beta Gamma Sigma Honors Award; West Philadelphia Catholic Prep High School Hall of Fame; Dollars & Sense Magazine Best and Brightest Business Professional; National Black MBA Association’s H. Naylor Fitzhugh Award of Relevance and Philadelphia Chapter Member of the Year 2011.
+Dowd-Burton has received numerous awards and acknowledgments including: Philadelphia Tribune 2018 Women Achieving Recognition for significant contributions made to their respective organizations and the communities they serve; a 2016 Citation from Mayor Jim Kenney and the Philadelphia Commerce Department; induction into the Drexel 100 Alumni Hall of Fame 2015; Asian-American Chamber of Commerce Small Business Champion 2015; U.S. Small Business Administration Minority Business Champion of the Year Award 2013; the Women’s Business Enterprise Council of PA-DE-sNJ Shining Star Award; featured in the LeBow MBA marketing promotion, “Dedicated, Driven and Decisive”; Drexel University Harriet E. Worrell Award; Philadelphia Business Journal Woman of Distinction Award; two Rohm and Haas Vice President’s Awards; The Philadelphia Bowl presented by Mayor W. W. Goode; Drexel University Beta Gamma Sigma Honors Award; West Philadelphia Catholic Prep High School Hall of Fame; Dollars & Sense Magazine Best and Brightest Business Professional; National Black MBA Association’s H. Naylor Fitzhugh Award of Relevance and Philadelphia Chapter Member of the Year 2011.